ABaldwinHunter/ABaldwinHunter.github.io/blog/t1-git-blog.md

 BASIC GIT COMMANDS

-git clone <url> #creates a new clone of your virtual GitHub repository in whatever folder you've navigated to via the command line
+git clone GitHub.url #creates a new clone of your virtual GitHub repository in whatever folder you've navigated to via the command line

-git remote add new-remote-name <url>   #lets you create a new remote, basically pointing you toward the GitHub site repository where you'd like to 'push' or submit your new, changed clones (feel like Dr. Frankenstein yet?)
+git remote add new-remote-name GitHub.url   #lets you create a new remote, basically pointing you toward the GitHub site repository where you'd like to 'push' or submit your new, changed clones (feel like Dr. Frankenstein yet?)

 git status #lets you see the status of what repository you're in, and what's been tracked as changed, and what changes have been prepped to be saved as a commit (this prep work is called 'staging' your changes)

-git add <name of changed file>' #preps pr 'stages' changes to be saved in a commit.
+git add name.of.changed.file #preps pr 'stages' changes to be saved in a commit.
 Once you've staged a change, you can check by entering 'git status' again.
 The staged item should appear in yellow.
 Now it's ready to be saved in a commit via:

 git commit -m "message describing your changes" #saves your changes in a new commit